wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     In the next section, you will create a new “**Workspace**” in Transformation Advisor and upload the saved results from the scan of a WebSphere Application Server that has a single application deployed, named **PlantsByWebSphere**.

-## 1.3 Create new workspace and upload scan results from a WebSphere Application Server
+## 1.3 Create a new workspace and upload scan results from a WebSphere Application Server

 In this section, create a new workspace named **proof_of_concept**.